-Mouth and throat sores are a common side effect of cancer treatment in children.
-The clinical name for this condition is oral mucositis.
+Mouth and throat sores are common side effects of cancer treatment in children.
+The clinical name for this condition is mucositis.

 More than 50% of childhood cancer patients may develop mucositis.
-More than 75% of patients who have a hematopoietic cell transplant (also known as bone marrow transplant or stem cell transplant) will likely have this side effect.
-Many patients say mucositis is one of the most unpleasant side effects of cancer treatment.
+More than 75% of patients who have a stem cell transplant (also called a bone marrow transplant or hematopoietic cell transplant) may have this side effect.

-Mouth and throat sores are a cause for concern because they can:
+Oral mucositis refers to mouth and throat sores.
+These are a cause for concern because they can:

 The factors that make patients more likely to develop mouth and throat sores include:

-The care team will grade the mucositis from 1-4 based on the severity of the condition.
-The grade will help determine treatment methods.
-Grades 3-4 are considered severe -- the more severe the grade, the more likely complications will develop.
+The care team will grade the oral mucositis from 1-4 based on how bad it is.
+This grade will help guide the treatment.
+Grades 3-4 are severe.
+Complications are more likely.

 Mouth and throat sores cannot be prevented in some cases.
 But there are steps patients can take to possibly lessen the severity of the symptoms.

 - Dental exam — If possible, your child should have a dental exam before treatment begins.
 Make sure the dentist knows your child is a cancer patient.
 You may need to remove oral appliances or braces before treatment begins.

 - Daily mouth care (oral hygiene) — Follow the care team’s instructions even if oral care is painful.